EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 ### Step 6 (optional): Resume Auto-Scavenge

-If the status endpoint returns "state": "Paused" and you want to resume Auto-Scavenge, submit a POST request to the `/auto-scavenge/resume` endpoint.
+If the status endpoint returns `"state": "Paused"` and you want to resume Auto-Scavenge, submit a POST request to the `/auto-scavenge/resume` endpoint:

 ```
 POST https://127.0.0.1:2113/auto-scavenge/resume